Avia: Born Running

 The Minds Behind the Machine

 Rather than working with existing wing designs, Beneš and Hajn designed an entirely new wing of largely internal bracing; this did away with the myriad drag inducing bracing wires so typical of biplanes, and even some monoplanes, of the day.
-Initially, the wings were wooden frame construction covered in canvas though later variations replaced the canvas partially with plywood.
+Initially, the wings were wooden frame construction covered in canvas though later variations replaced large sections of the canvas with plywood.

 They also chose to use full wood construction for the aircraft’s fuselage, this resulted in the aircraft being much stronger and robust than many of its contemporaries which used more traditional fabric on frame construction methods for their fuselages.